 Tuition is charged by credit hour for the Chiropractic (DC), Naturopathic (ND), Acupuncture (ACU), Oriental Med (OM), Prerequisite (Pre-Req), and Bachelor of Biomedical Science (BS) programs.
-The Massage Therapy (MT), and Chiropractic Assistant (CAP) programs are charged by the clock hour.
+The Massage Therapy (MT) programs are charged by the clock hour.

 2. When is tuition due?

 All tuition is due on or before the start of the new trimester.
 All students are responsible for confirming all due dates and deadlines as they may change from published dates in the Academic Bulletin.

 As a courtesy student billing unofficial statements are sent out two weeks prior to the start of the trimester.
 It is imperative that all returning and new students periodically check the MyNU Student Portal to view the most current student billing.
 On the first of every month a student statement is mailed to students that have a remaining balance on their account.

 We accept cash, personal check, money order, cashiers check, credit card, or financial aid.
 You may also call the Cashier at 630-889-6557 and pay by credit card over the phone.
 There is no fee for using a credit card.